mferguder/Fourier_GB/README.md

 Following text may not be accurate

-## Fourier_GB
+## Fourier_GB and Fourier_LS
 Inputs:

-        Head, tail, and surface positions of each lipid molecule in a bilayer
+        Head, tail, and surface positions of each lipid molecule in a bilayer (time series) Size of the box (time series)
+        Director normalization method (inorm)
+        Number of Fourier waves in on one axis (g)
 Outputs:

-        Time-series data of spectra (Gridded surface, parallel, and perpendicular direction fluctuations) [$kT, nm$] Related wave numbers [nm]
+        Time-series data of spectra (GB or LS surface, parallel, and perpendicular director fluctuations) [$kT, nm$] Related wave numbers [nm]

-## Fourier_LS
-Inputs:

-        Head, tail, and surface positions of each lipid molecule in a bilayer
-Outputs:

-        Time-series data of spectra (Least-squares fitted surface, parallel, and perpendicular direction fluctuations) [$kT, nm$]
-        Related wave numbers [nm]

-## Blocking Spectra
+## Blocking & Spectra
 Inputs:

         Time-series data of spectra (Gridded surface, parallel, and perpendicular direction fluctuations) [$kT, nm$]